MethodsAndPractices/vsteam/.docs/Remove-VSTeamAccount.md

 ## DESCRIPTION

 Clears the environment variables that hold your default project, account, bearer token and personal access token.
-You have to run Add-VSTeamAccount again before calling any other functions.
+You have to run Set-VSTeamAccount again before calling any other functions.

 To remove from the Machine level you must be running PowerShell as administrator.